UnitTestBot/jacodb/README.md

     }

     thread(start = true) {
-        // maybe created when lib2 or both are not loaded into lib2
+        // maybe created when lib2 or both are not loaded into database
         // but buildDir will be loaded anyway val cp = database.classpathSet(buildDir)
     }